Skip to content

 Run Tests

-clice has three types of tests: unit tests, integration tests, and smoke tests.
+clice has four types of tests: unit tests, integration tests, smoke tests, and snap tests.

-All test dependencies (pytest, pygls, etc.) are managed by pixi — no separate installation needed.
+All test dependencies (node/npm for the integration suite and tools, python for scripts/) are managed by pixi — no separate installation needed.

 Unit Tests